What is the Earnings Limit for UC?

-Universal Credit is a means tested benefit – so it’s all down to the claimant’s personal circumstances and income.
+Universal Credit is a means tested benefit – so it’s all down to your personal circumstances and income.

-NOTE: when it’s a couple claim – ‘claimant’ refers to both members of the couple.
+NOTE: when it’s a couple claim – ‘you’ refers to both members of the couple.

-NOTE: Illustrative examples figures are based on 2020/21 rates.
+NOTE: Illustrative example are based on figures for 2020/21 rates

-As UC is a means tested benefit, the first stage of the calculation is to work out the ‘Maximum UC’ the claimant could be entitled to: this represents the minimum level of income the government feels they need given their personal circumstances.
+As UC is a means tested benefit, the first stage of the calculation is to work out the ‘Maximum UC’ you could be entitled to: this represents the minimum level of income the government feels you need given your personal circumstances.

-The ‘Maximum UC’ amount includes: amounts for household members (themselves and any dependent children); Elements for specific situations (e.g. carer, disabled child, limited capability for work/work related activity, child care costs); and a Housing Costs Element if the claimant is liable to pay rent.
-Check the Housing Systems website for more info on the various Elements.
+The ‘Maximum UC’ amount includes: amounts for household members (ie you and any dependent children); Elements for specific situations (e.g. carer, disabled child, limited capability for work/work related activity, child care costs); and a Housing Costs Element if you are liable to pay rent.

-All of the Elements to which the claimant is entitled are added together to work out what their ‘Maximum UC’ will be.
-This is then reduced by any earnings and/or unearned income the claimant has, until the income is high enough to mean there is no entitlement left.
+All of the Elements that you are entitled to are added together to work out what your ‘Maximum UC’ will be.
+This is then reduced by earnings and/or unearned income you have, until the income is high enough to mean there is no entitlement left.

-This means that the higher a claimant’s Maximum UC amount, the more they can earn and still have an entitlement.
+This means that the higher your Maximum UC amount, the more you can earn and still have an entitlement.

-This assessment is made every month, based on the claimant’s circumstances at the end of the monthly assessment period (MAP).
+This assessment is made every month, based on the your circumstances at the end of the monthly Assessment Period.

 Do earnings reduce the award £1 for £1?

-A claimant is eligible for a ‘work allowance’ if they are responsible for children who live with them, or if they have been found to have, or are treated as having, a limited capability for work or work related activity.
-A claimant who is self-isolating on the last day of their Monthly Assessment Period should be treated as having a limited capability for work.
+You are eligible for a Work Allowance if you are responsible for children who live with you, or if you have been found to have, or are treated as having, a Limited Capability for Work.
+A claimant who is self-isolating under government rules on the last day of their monthly Assessment Period should be treated as having a Limited Capability for Work.

 So how much can someone earn?

 That all depends on their ‘Maximum UC’ and whether or not they qualify for a ‘work allowance’.
-A couple aged over 25, with 2 children born before April 2017, and £500 eligible housing costs, would stop being entitled to UC when they earned £2680.00 net a month or around £42,000 gross pa (assuming just one of them is working).
+A couple aged over 25, with two children, and £500 eligible housing costs, would stop being entitled to UC when they earned £2680.00 net a month or around £42,000 gross pa (assuming just one of them is working).

-Whereas a single 24 year old with no rent to pay would stop being entitled to UC once he earned £400 net a month!
+Whereas a single 24 year old with no rent to pay would stop being entitled to UC once they earned £400 net a month!

-The maximum salary that someone could receive before UC ends would be higher with a higher Housing Costs Element ie eligible rent figure.
+NOTE: The maximum salary that someone could receive before UC ends would be higher with a higher Housing Costs Element

 |Household||Max net monthly earnings before entitlement to UC is nil||Estimated max gross annual salary before entitlement to UC is nil*|